broadinstitute/warp/pipelines/broad/arrays/single_sample/Arrays.documentation.md

 *   **Sample-specific**
     *   chip_well_barcode.
 The unique identifier of the section of the chip on which the sample was run on.
 This is the concatenation of the chip barcode and the coordinates of the sample on the chip.
 Example: 7991775143_R01C01
-    *   analysis_version.
+    *   analysis_version_number.
 A numeric value that is used to track the number of times the pipeline has been run on this chip_well_barcode.
     *   sample_alias.
 The name of the sample that was run on the chip segment specified in the chip well barcode above.
     *   sample_lsid.
 The lsid of the sample in BSP.
 This is used for generating the JSON file of fingerprint genotypes that is to be uploaded to Mercury.
     *   reported_gender.
 The reported sex/gender of the sample.